 Products are usually dispatched within 3-days of receiving an order.
 You may find if you have purchased multiple items, these come in separate packages as they may be coming direct from our carefully selected suppliers.

 If you have ordered a subscription that includes a welcome gift this will be sent to the recipient of each gift subscription or to the bill payer for self-recipient orders.
 For all This England and Evergreen subscription orders, welcome gifts will be sent directly to the bill payer only.
-Please allow 28-days for the gift to arrive.
-If you paid by Direct Debit, the gift will be dispatched 2 weeks after we receive your first Direct Debit payment.
+Please allow 28-days after your payment has been received for the gift to arrive.
+If you paid by Direct Debit, the gift will be dispatched two weeks after we receive your first Direct Debit payment.